AxisCommunications/acap-integration-examples-azure/CONTRIBUTING.md

 Once it's filed:

 - The project team will label the issue accordingly.
 - A team member will try to reproduce the issue with your provided steps.
 If there are no reproduction steps or no obvious way to reproduce the issue, the team will ask you for those steps.
-Bugs without steps will not be addressed until they are reproduced.
+Bugs without steps will not be addressed until they can be reproduced.
 - If the team is able to reproduce the issue, it will be prioritized according to severity.

 ### Suggesting enhancements